Best Practices for Mitigating AI-Enabled Phishing Risks

 • Experience from Experts: An AI-based approach to email security thrives in combination with the expertise of trainer scientists.
 The ML algorithm is trained based on labeled field data, which allows it to learn more precisely than classifications derived by experts.

-• Intelligent Impersonation Detection: Complete protection depends on your solution's ability to detect people who don't look like who they claim to be.
+• Intelligent Impersonation Detection: Complete email protection depends on your solution's ability to detect people who don't look like who they claim to be.
 It would be best if you created an identity graph using metadata from historical, internal, and external emails.
-This will allow you to detect deviations in behavior, content, and links.
+This will allow you to detect deviations in behavior, content, and links, which can help prevent future phishing attacks.

-• Real-Time Remediation Before the User Interacts: Your email security solution should immediately identify and quarantine any threats.
-AI/ML allows faster action than humans and removes threats before users interact with the email.
+• Real-Time Remediation Before the User Interacts: Your email security solution should immediately identify and quarantine any threats or phishing types.
+AI/ML allows faster action than humans and removes email security threats before users interact with the email.

-AI and auto-learns power guardian Digital EnGarde Cloud Email Security to adapt quickly to changing threats.
-It can upgrade its phishing protection against attacks in real time.
-Our engineers use the transparent and collaborative open-source development approach, which results in highly-effective phishing protection.
-EnGarde uses emails from thousands of different systems around the globe to test filters and identify patterns, and upgrade its security to defend against current and future threats.
+AI and ML power Guardian Digital EnGarde Cloud Email Security to adapt quickly to changing email threats.
+It can upgrade its phishing protection against attacks in real-time.
+Our engineers use the transparent and collaborative open-source development approach, which results in highly effective phishing protection.
+EnGarde uses emails from thousands of different systems around the globe to test filters identify patterns, and upgrade its email security to defend against current and future threats.

-Implementing best practices for mitigating AI-enabled phishing risk is crucial in today's digital landscape.
+Implementing the best practices for email security through mitigating AI-enabled phishing risks is crucial in today's digital landscape.
 These practices provide organizations with a structured approach to enhance security, reduce vulnerabilities, and protect against sophisticated phishing attacks enabled by Artificial Intelligence.
-By overlaying and reinforcing existing software security practices, organizations can conduct comprehensive risk assessments, gather information about the security state of AI systems, perform gap analysis, and track the progress of their security posture.
+By overlaying and reinforcing existing email security software practices, organizations can conduct comprehensive risk assessments, gather information about the security state of AI systems, perform gap analysis, and track the progress of their security posture.

 Must Read Blog Posts